Nairobi Half Life: Plot

 After making his way to Nairobi, he quickly learns that there is more to Nairobi than just opportunities and glamour.
 On the first day, Mwas loses everything he has brought to Nairobi after he is assaulted by thugs who leave him stranded, confused, and lonely.
 He gets arrested and even spends a day in jail.
-In a twist of events, he meets a Nairobi crook Oti (Olwenya Maina) who becomes a close friend and takes him into his criminal gang.
+In a twist of events, he meets a Nairobi crook, Oti (Olwenya Maina) who becomes a close friend and takes him into his criminal gang.
 The gang itself specializes in snatch and grab thievery with vehicle parts being their main targets.
 During this time, Mwas auditions and successfully lands a part in a local play set up by Phoenix Players.
 He finds himself struggling and juggling the two separate worlds.
-Mwas finally meets his cousin again who ends up forcing him to steal a car in order to clear his debt.
+Mwas finally meets his cousin again, who ends up forcing him to steal a car in order to clear his debt.
 He convinces the gang to move up from stealing parts to stealing cars in order to earn more.
-Carjacking proved to be a very dangerous activity after the first attempt ends up getting Mwas and a fellow gang member of Oti`s gang being injured in a fight at the meeting place.Later on the carjackings goes successfully, yielding profits that the members share with each other.
-A misunderstanding breaks out between Oti`s gang and the other one run by a gang leader that ultimately leads to the death of the latter, who died by being impaled by a sharp object when Mwas started confronting with him.
-This attracts the attention of the police and the two parties are arrested but two corrupt law enforcement officers singles out Oti`s crew and takes them to a secret location which seems abandoned.
+Carjacking proved to be a very dangerous activity after the first attempt ended up with Mwas and a fellow gang member of Oti's gang being injured in a fight at the meeting place.
+Later on, the carjackings are successful, yielding profits that the members share with each other.

+A misunderstanding breaks out between Oti's gang and the other one run by a gang leader that ultimately leads to the death of the latter, who died by being impaled by a sharp object when Mwas started confronting him.
+This attracts the attention of the police, and the two parties are arrested, but two corrupt law enforcement officers single out Oti's crew and take them to a secret location that seems abandoned.
 It was a site of execution to rub off the traces of unsolved Nairobi Crimes.
-A skirmish erupts leading to the wipeout of the whole crew but Mwas survives.During that time, he falls in love with Oti's onscreen love interest Amina, coming to see her at the lodgings at which she receives customers and even taking her out to the films.
+A skirmish erupts, leading to the wipeout of the whole crew, but Mwas survives.
+During that time, he falls in love with Oti's onscreen love interest, Amina, coming to see her at the lodgings at which she receives customers and even taking her out to the films.